Jerome Kaino: Early life

+Club career

-Auckland and Blues career
+Auckland and Blues

 Kaino made his Auckland debut in 2004 and his Blues debut in 2006.
 Prior to being signed for the Blues, Kaino came off the bench in Auckland's 13-17 loss to the British & Irish Lions on 5 July 2005.

 In 2012 it was announced that Kaino would be leaving the Blues for Japanese club Toyota Verblitz on a two-year deal, following the conclusion of the 2011 Rugby World Cup.

 On 4 October 2013, Kaino announced he had re-signed with New Zealand Rugby Union, North Harbour and Auckland Blues on a two-year contract.
 He was expected to return to New Zealand in February in time for the beginning of the 2014 Super Rugby season.

 Kaino made successful return to the Blues in the 2014 season, being named as the team's captain for the 2015 Super Rugby season, taking over from fellow back-rower Luke Braid.
 Kaino played his 100th match for the Blues on 28 February 2015, but the Blues unfortunately lost 24-25 to the Cheetahs that day.
 Kaino's captaincy at the Blues did not last long, with hooker James Parsons taking over during the 2016 Super Rugby season.

 On 8 September 2017, Kaino played for Auckland for the first time since 2010.
 Kaino started at number 8 as Auckland lost 38-49 to Taranaki.